What is acne?

 A majority of individuals who have acne are teens or young adults, but acne can develop at any age.
 Infants can develop acne.
 Men and women get acne.
 At times, women develop acne upon reaching middle age.

-Dermatologists at the Palm Harbor Dermatology Cancer and Laser Surgery Center provide safe and proven skin care treatments to patients in Palm Harbor, St. Petersburg, Clearwater, Brandon, Tampa, Spring Hill, Riverview, Florida, and surrounding communities.
+Dermatologists at the PH Dermatology Cancer and Laser Surgery Center provide safe and proven skin care treatments to patients in Palm Harbor, St. Petersburg, Clearwater, Brandon, Tampa, Spring Hill, Riverview, Florida, and surrounding communities.

 What causes Acne?

 Acne develops when a pore in our skin becomes blocked with dead skin cells.
 In general, dead skin cells rise to the pore’s surface, and the body sheds the cells.

 When the body produces lots of sebum, oil that prevents our skin from drying out, the dead skin cells can stick together within the pore.
 Rather than rising to the surface, the cells become trapped within the pore.